 We have incurred net losses since our inception.
-For the years ended December 31, 2021 and 2020, we incurred net losses of \$26.9 and \$16.7 million, respectively, and we expect to incur additional losses in 2022 and in future years.
-As of December 31, 2021, we had an accumulated deficit of \$208.1 million.
-Over the next several years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for, our testing products, to develop future testing products and intend to continue to pursue our integrated testing and therapeutics strategy.
-We have experienced and may continue to experience decreases in test volumes due to the impact of the COVID-19 pandemic.
-We may not be able to generate sufficient revenue to achieve and maintain profitability in the future could cause the market price of our common stock to decline.
+For the years ended December 31, 2022 and 2021, we incurred net losses of \$47.4 million and \$26.9 million, respectively, and we expect to incur additional losses in 2023 and in future years.
+As of December 31, 2022, we had an accumulated deficit of \$255.5 million.
+Over the next several years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for, our testing products and to develop future testing products.
+We experienced and may continue to experience decreases in test volumes due to the impact of the COVID-19 pandemic.
+We may not be able to generate sufficient revenue to achieve and maintain profitability.
+Our failure to achieve and maintain profitability in the future could cause the market price of our common stock to decline.